-For purposes of this article—about Google Analytics and GDPR—this applies to form data that is also collected by GA.
-If you store this PII yourself or submit to any other trackers, be aware that GDOR has implications for those services/servers too.[callout]Note: It’s important to note that filtering out PII via Google Analytics filters is not good enough.
-You must address this at the code level to prevent the data from ever being sent to Google Analytics.[/callout]
+For purposes of this article—about Google Analytics and GDPR—this applies to form data that GA also collects.
+If you store this PII yourself or submit it to any other trackers, be aware that GDOR has implications for those services/servers too.[callout]Note: It’s important to note that filtering out PII via Google Analytics filters is not good enough.
+It would be best to address this at the code level to prevent the data from sending to Google Analytics.[/callout]

 #2) Anonymize IP Addresses

-The GDPR legislation considers IP address to be personally-identifiable.
+The GDPR legislation considers IP addresses to be personally identifiable.
 I happen to disagree with that, but they didn’t ask my opinion.

-Google doesn’t reveal users’ IP address in its reporting by default, but they do use them to provide geolocation data, which is reported.
+Google doesn’t reveal users’ IP addresses in its reporting by default, but they do use them to provide geolocation data, which is reported.